 The Grove Christian Church (formerly Tri-Lakes Christian Church) is a diverse collection of believers from all backgrounds that desire to abide in Christ.
 As Jesus taught, He is the vine and we are the branches and it is our responsibility to bear fruit that reflects the life of Jesus living in us.

-A grove is a small wood or forested area of fruit-bearing trees, that is purposefully planted, growing and intentionally reproducing.
-Likewise, The Grove Christian Church desires to be a collection of people that are devoting themselves to the teachings of Jesus, serving one another, remembering Jesus through the sacrament of communion, and expectantly praying for God to do miracles, and offering the hope of Jesus Christ to our city and its people.
+We believe our grove is purposefully planted, growing, and intentionally producing.
+The Grove Christian Church desires to be a collection of people that are devoting themselves to the teachings of Jesus, serving one another, remembering Jesus through the sacrament of communion, expectantly praying for God to do miracles, and offering the hope of Jesus Christ to our city and its people.
 We believe that the Church is the Hope of the World!